mrkaleArduinoLib/gbj_appeeprom/README.md

 - Library has no virtual methods, so that it is useful for project libraries without internal timers.
 - Library utilizes error handling from the parent class.
 - Library works strictly with byte application parameters.
+If wider parameters are needed, e.g., integer ones, they have to be divided to two (or more) parameters for individual bytes (least and most significant ones).
+Then corresponding setter and getter should ensure calculation to desired parameter.
-- All application parameters, generic as well as defined by derived child project libraries are read from EEPROM in their `begin` method within `setup` function of a sketch.
+- All application parameters, generic as well as defined by derived child project libraries, are read from EEPROM to the cache in RAM only in their `begin` method within `setup` function of a sketch as an initial configuration at start of a microcontroller.
+Then only new values of parameters are written to EEPROM, but reading is always from the cache.
+EEPROM serves as persistent parameters mirroring.

 ## Generic application parameters
 Library provides following generic application parameters that are utilized usually in most of projects.

 #### periodPublish
-Time period in millisecond for publishing telemetry data to IoT platform, usually _ThingsBoard_.
+Time period in milliseconds for publishing telemetry data to IoT platform.
 - Minimum: 5
 - Maximum: 30
 - Default: 15